 Lozoya also shared a quote from on of SCCA’s clients, Janice Ann Newel, who stated, “These meals are really helping out people during hard times in our community.
 Many people depend on them, so we believe the senior center in Nogales is doing a great job for helping so many people like myself.”

 With new challenges presented by the pandemic and enrollment down by 70%, St. Mark’s Preschool & Kindergarten has shifted operations to provide a safe learning environment for children.
 This includes face masks, social distancing while learning and playing, and smaller classroom cohorts.
 April Turner, St. Mark’s Director, discussed the use of these funds to support classroom teachers as they endeavor to provide in-person, high quality education for children and families in need.
 Turner shared, “We are thankful to the Community Foundation for Southern Arizona for their support of our program.”

-Society of St. Vincent de Paul St. Rita in the Desert Conference strives to help people in our community that are in a time of need.
-Through their helpline, they respond to calls from community members and offer food, financial assistance, and more.
+St. Vincent de Paul Society of Southern Arizona’s St. Rita in the Desert Conference is one of 34 conferences throughout Southern Arizona, where they work to serve those in crisis.
+Through their helpline, they respond to calls for help from community members.
 Susan Bois, President, shared the following statement regarding the Society, “No work of charity is foreign to the society.”
 When responding to calls for help, Bois emphasized, “COVID-19 has put a crimp in the way we operate.”
 When visiting the home of someone in need, safety precautions are now in place so they may continue helping in any way they can.